Schwab Intelligent Portfolios

-We will let you in on a little secret: one of the main reasons why a vast majority of Robo Advisors are fully automated, is the fact that modern investors want an easy to use, hands-off type of service.
-In our Schwab Intelligent Portfolios review, we found that the service makes it easy for investors to get started, even if you have zero investing experience.
+We will let you in on a little secret: one of the main reasons why a vast majority of Robo Advisors are fully automated is that modern investors want an easy-to-use, hands-off type of service.
+Our Schwab Intelligent Portfolios review found that the service makes it easy for investors to get started, even if they have zero investing experience.

 Account and Investment Types and Services

 We uncovered some fascinating insights regarding accounts and investment types.
 The service offers both traditional taxable accounts and IRAs for retired individuals.
-Where it excels is the vast selection of investments to choose from, which is helpful when building your portfolio.
+It excels in the vast selection of investments to choose from, which helps build your portfolio.

-The portfolios are comprised of up to 20 different ETFs taken from a choice of 54, which represent 20 distinct asset classes and 11 different fund families – a variety that far exceeds what you might find anywhere else.
+The portfolios comprise of up to 20 different ETFs taken from a choice of 54, representing 20 distinct asset classes and 11 different fund families – a variety that far exceeds what you might find anywhere else.